 [c#] How to make sure that string is valid JSON using JSON.NET

-bool IsValidJson(string json)
+private static bool IsValidJson(string strInput)

 {